Vadim-Barabanov/weather-app/README.md

 ### TODO:

--   Divide WeatherContainer to separate components
 -   Cards on night
 -   Forecast for 5 days
--   Better UI&UX on card click (more information expand)
+-   Button for expand detailed information in all cards

 ### Author